OpenRiskNet/home/openshift/CDK_depict/templates.md

-# Deploy CDK Depick using templates
+# Deploy CDK Depict using templates

-[This recipe](CDK_depict.md) shows how to build and deploy an app using the web console.
+[This recipe](CDK_depict.md) showed how to build and deploy an app using the web console.
 For true autmation and re-use the web console is not the way to go.
-In this recipe we walk through how to deploy the same application using templates.
+In this recipe we walk through how to build and deploy the same application using templates.

-Appart from allowing this to be done from teh command line, so aiding automation, this approach breaks the process down into two parts, first a template that allows the CDK Depict application to be built and pushed to the Docker repository, and second one that deploys the image to an OpenShift environment.
+Appart from allowing this to be done from the command line, so aiding automation, this approach breaks the process down into two parts, first a template that allows the CDK Depict application to be built and pushed to the Docker repository, and second one that deploys the image to an OpenShift environment.
 This way we (OpenRiskNet) can build the application image, but adminstrators of other OpenRiskNet Virtual Research Environments can deloy that image to their own environment without having to worry about how to build it.

-The underlying process is much the same as when using the we console, but the procedure looks quite different.
+The underlying process is much the same as when using the web console, but the procedure looks quite different.

 ## Building the application